snigdhadeb/Playwright-Javascript-SeleniumGrid/README.md

   <li> Once the containers are up, navigate to localhost:4444 and check selenium grid UI is showing or not
   <li> Now, Build a Job in jenkins and connect the git repo
   <li> Monitor your test cases being executed through the Selenium Grid sessions VNC viewer
-  <li> Password for the VNC player is:
+  <li> Password for the VNC viewer is:

   ```
   secret